H2 blockersPeptic ulcer disease - H2 blockers; PUD - H2 blockers; Gastroesophageal reflux - H2 blockers; GERD - H2 blockers

 - Your symptoms are not improving

-Waller DG, Sampson AP.
-Dyspepsia and peptic ulcer disease.
-In: Waller DG, Sampson AP, eds.
+Waller DG.
+Dyspepsia, peptic ulcer disease, and gastrooesophageal reflux disease.
+In: Waller DG, Sampson A, Hitchings A, eds.
 Medical Pharmacology and Therapeutics.
-5th ed.
-Philadelphia, PA: Elsevier; 2018:401-410.
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 33.